bruno-robert/Heartrate-from-scosche-to-unity/README.md

 # Heartrate-from-scosche-to-unity
-The project's goal is to get to measure the heart rate using the Scosche rhythm+ armband and get the results in real time (give or take 2s) in Unity.
+The project's goal is to get to measure the heart rate using the Scosche rhythm+ armband and get the results in real time in Unity.

 # Introduction